E0HYL/e0hyl.github.io/index.md

 date: 2025-11-18
 ---
 ### Hi, I'm Yiling He 👋
 - 🌱 My Chinese name is `贺弋玲`.
-My last name is pronounced “her,” and in Chinese it means “congrats.”
+My last name sounds like “her,” and in Chinese it means “congrats.”
 - 🔭 I’m always learning recent advances in the related domains and never limit myself to one way
 - 👯 I currently work on LLM-powered software analysis, designing systems that are both highly effective and trustworthy.
 If you’re also excited about advancing AI for software security and understanding, I’d love to collaborate.
 - 💬 Visit my previous blog at <a href='https://e0hyl.github.io/BLOG-OF-E0'>https://e0hyl.github.io/BLOG-OF-E0</a>